cs-giung/course-dl-TP/README.md

 #### Types of ATN

 Intuitively, we can think of two main types of ATN.
-Only AAE-ATN will be studied in this repository.

 * **Perturbation ATN (P-ATN)** <br>
   It is the type of ATN that generates small, but effective perturbations that acts as a filter on the image.
 The image combined with the generated perturbations acts as adversarial exmaple for the target classifier.